siddhant3s/hartack/README.md

 A community driven platform to analyze HAR files for vulnerability and slowness This was the winning entry in the Devweek hackathon for Perfecto's Challange.
 Details of challenge: https://github.com/perfectomobile/HAR
+PS: This is built with help of the react-starter-kit(https://github.com/kriasoft/react-starter-kit) which helps you avoid writing boiler plate code.
 #### Warning: This project executes user submited code in their browser.
 It utilizes javascript's eval().
 Not ready for production without proper sandboxing

 ### Quick start ###